 Before registering, please read the Policies and Procedures carefully and thoroughly.
 Be sure that you understand them, as you will be required to acknowledge your compliance during the registration process.
 If you have additional questions, review the Frequently Asked Questions or contact the CCAOM office.

 Scope: The CNT course is a one-day program with a lecture, demonstration, coaching sessions, and practical and written exams to teach best practices in the safe delivery of acupuncture treatment.
 The course does not replace other coursework at accredited acupuncture colleges in acupuncture needling techniques, risk management, clinical safety, OSHA or CDC safety standards.
 The course does not address any didactic or theoretical information in acupuncture education other than safety issues and procedures.

-Eligibility: All individuals in the following categories are eligible to submit a registration request for the CNT course and will be required to provide this form, along with specific supporting documentation when registering.
+Eligibility: All individuals in the following categories are eligible to submit an application for the CNT course and will be required to provide this form, along with specific supporting documentation when registering.
 Eligibility will be verified before registration is approved.

 Objectives: By the end of the CNT course, each participant will be able to: